 Soupy Spanish Lentils with Chorizo and Manchego Toast will have you not minding winter!
-Braised lentils with spicy chorizo sausage kicked up with red wine and Spanish spices and served with crusty bread with melted Manchego cheese is perfect winter comfort food!
+Braised lentils with spicy chorizo sausage kicked up with red wine and Spanish spices and served with crusty bread with melted Manchego cheese is the ultimate winter comfort food!

-So, clearly it’s looking like I’m into lentils lately!
-Actually, lentils and I go way back–back to my vegetarian days.
+Clearly, it’s looking like I’m into lentils lately!
+Actually, lentils and I go way back.
+Back to my vegetarian days.
 They are one of my all-time favorite foods and I always keep a supply of them in the pantry.

 Lentils are an inexpensive source of protein and offer many other nutritional benefits such as fiber and iron.
 Besides the nutrition, they’re a culinary blank canvas and take to almost any cuisine such as Indian, French, Greek and of course, Spanish.